 We will delve into this in more detail later in our guide, but for now it’s important to appreciate the difference between backing and laying an outcome and the dynamic potential this affords the shrewd punter, particularly when we come to consider in-play betting.
 The ability to both back and lay is the primary appeal of the betting exchange model, the flexibility for customers to act as either punter or bookmaker.
 You can think of it like a stock exchange, with traders buying (backing) and selling (laying) shares on sporting event outcomes.

 Rather than playing against a bookmaker, the punter is playing against another punter with an opposing view, and no locked in margin on any event.

 The punter is unlimited in the size he can place bets in, rather than with traditional bookmakers where the winning accounts are usually quickly heavily restricted.

 Funds within exchanges are secure and guaranteed.

-Lock in a profit/trading
+Lock in a return

-By laying back his original bet, a punter can secure a "no-risk" profit regardless of the outcome, provided the market has moved in his favour. i.e if you have £100 on Liverpool at Evens pre-match and they score first and are 1-0 up, you can lay £100 back at 1.33.
+By laying back his original bet, a punter can secure a return regardless of the outcome, provided the market has moved in his favour. i.e if you have £100 on Liverpool at Evens pre-match and they score first and are 1-0 up, you can lay £100 back at 1.33.
 This means that even if Liverpool win you still win £67 but if they do not you lose nothing.

 The exchanges have revolutionised in-running betting. i.e prices are available throughout any match and again without any “in built” margin.
 The bookmakers as a result now offer constantly updated prices on bigger events, although their prices are usually a few points underneath the Betfair price.